-When you start to explore that part of southern France that is within sight of the might Pyrenees mountains there are many treasures to happen upon.
+When you start to explore that part of southern France that is within sight of the mighty Pyrenees mountains there are many treasures to happen upon.

 Remember that this is Catalan country on both sides of the border.
 Many people here, both French and Spanish, identify as Catalan first.